Cartan–Hadamard conjecture: History

 Viktor Zalgaller.
 In dimension 2 this fact had already been established in 1926 by André Weil and rediscovered in 1933 by Beckenbach and Rado.

+According to Marcel Berger, Weil, who was a student of Hadamard at the time, was prompted to work on this problem due to "a question asked during or after a Hadamard seminar at the Collège de France" by the probability theorist Paul Lévy.

 In dimensions 3 and 4 the conjecture was proved by Bruce Kleiner in 1992, and Chris Croke in 1984 respectively.

-According to Marcel Berger, Weil, who was a student of Hadamard at the time, was prompted to work on this problem due to "a question asked during or after a Hadamard seminar at the Collège de France" by the probability theorist Paul Lévy.
+In 2026, Shibing Chen, Mohammad Ghomi, and Peng Wang posted a proof of the conjecture in dimension 5.
+In a subsequent paper they showed that their approach establishes the conjecture in dimensions up to at least 9.

 Weil's proof relies on conformal maps and harmonic analysis, Croke's proof is based on an inequality of Santaló in integral geometry, while Kleiner adopts a variational approach which reduces the problem to an estimate for total curvature.
 Mohammad Ghomi and Joel Spruck have shown that Kleiner's approach will work in all dimensions where the total curvature inequality holds.
+The proof of Chen-Ghomi-Wang is based on a sharp estimate for the area of constant-mean-curvature hypersurfaces which gives a unified proof of the conjecture in all dimensions from 3 to 9.

+In 2026 Mohammad Ghomi and John Stavroulakis proved the local version of the conjecture by showing that if the metric of the Euclidean ball is perturbed to one with nonpositive curvature then the Isoperimetric ratio will go up.